Fenoprofen is a medicine called a non-steroidal anti-inflammatory drug. It is also known as 'an NSAID'.

 Can fenoprofen cause problems?

 Along with their useful effects, most medicines can cause unwanted side-effects although not everyone experiences them.
-The table below contains some of the most common ones associated with fenoprofen.
-You will find a full list in the manufacturer's information leaflet supplied with your medicine.
+The table below contains some of the more common ones associated with fenoprofen.
+The best place to find a full list of the side-effects which can be associated with your medicine, is from the manufacturer's printed information leaflet supplied with the medicine.
 The unwanted effects often improve as your body adjusts to the new medicine, but speak with your doctor or pharmacist if any of the following continue or become troublesome.

 |Fenoprofen side-effects||What can I do if I experience this?|

-Important: if you experience any of the following less frequent but more serious symptoms, stop taking fenoprofen and contact your doctor for advice straightaway:
+Important: if you experience any of the following less frequent but possibly serious symptoms, stop taking fenoprofen and contact your doctor for advice straightaway:

 - If you have any breathing difficulties such as wheeze or breathlessness.